 From the outset of his career, Chad quickly impressed others with his professionalism, integrity, and astute operations management skills.
 While in high school and college, Chad worked part time with home improvement retailers and building material suppliers, which opened opportunities to work for regional and national home builders throughout much of the 1990s.
 Chad capitalized on these experiences with local and regional builders to acquire considerable industry knowledge and to forge strong relationships.

 Chad has earned the highest designations available, such as Accredited Master Builder, Master Certified Green Professional, and Aging-in-Place Specialist.
-Among other industry recognition’s, the company has received multiple Best Green Built Home NCHBA STARS Awards, Major Renovation Awards and the coveted Parade of Homes GOLD Award.
+Among other industry recognition’s, Collins Design-Build has earned multiple Best Green Built Home NCHBA STARS Awards, Major Renovation Awards and the rare Parade of Homes GOLD Perfect Score Award.

-Prior to being elected as the President of the Home Builders Association of Durham, Orange & Chatham Counties, serving over 600 members, Chad was nominated to a five-year term with the North Carolina Home Builders Association as regional vice president; serving the largest territory region in the nation.
+Prior to being elected as the President of the Home Builders Association of Durham, Orange & Chatham Counties, serving over 600 members, Chad was nominated to a five-year term with the North Carolina Home Builders Association as Regional Vice President; serving the largest territory region in the nation.
 Chad was elected as the Board of Directors President of the Hillsborough/Orange County Chamber of Commerce 2019 and 2020 where he led efforts to increase membership by 15% during a pandemic.

 Throughout his career, he has served on various boards of directors and has earned numerous top awards for membership recruitment from the Home Builders Association of Durham, Orange, and Chatham Counties; the North Carolina Home Builders Association; the National Association of Home Builders; the Triangle Community Coalition; and the Hillsborough/Orange County Chamber of Commerce.
 In 2018 North Carolina Governor appointed Chad to the North Carolina Home Inspectors Licensing Board as Treasurer.

-Chad is honored to be an approved speaker for the National Association of Home Builders Chad has written and taught several courses on green building as well as project management to fellow builders across the Southern United States.
-He has also instructed for Duke University’s OLLI Continuing Education Program, serving as the Aging-in-Place Specialist.
-The North Carolina Licensing Board For General Contractors recognizes Chad as an approved Continuing Education Instructor.
+Chad is honored to be an approved speaker for the National Association of Home Builders.
+Chad has written and taught several courses on green building, as well as, project management to fellow general contractors across the Southern United States.
+He has instructed for Duke University’s OLLI Continuing Education Program, serving as the Aging-in-Place Specialist.
+The North Carolina Licensing Board for General Contractors recognizes Chad as an approved Continuing Education Instructor.